-ADVANCED METHODS IN ENGINEERING ANALYSIS 3 credits Perequisites: 3450:235 or equivalent.
-Applications of finite difference and finite element methods, variational methods, integral methods and similarity transforms to engineering problems
+ADVANCED METHODS IN ENGINEERING ANALYSIS

+Prerequisite: 3450:235 or equivalent.
+Applications of finite difference and finite element methods, variational methods, integral methods and similarity transforms to engineering problems in heat transfers, fluid mechanics and vibrations.
-790 ADVANCED SEMINAR IN MECHANICAL ENGINEERING

-(May be repeated for a total of nine credits) Prerequisite: permission of department chair.
+790 ADVANCED SEMINAR IN MECHANICAL ENGINEERING (May be repeated for a total of nine credits) Prerequisite: permission of department chair.
 Advanced projects and studies in various areas of mechanical engineering.
 Intended for student seeking Ph.D in engineering degree.

-PRELIMINARY RESEARCH

-Prerequisite: approval of dissertation director.
-Preliminary investigations prior to the submission of a dissertation proposal to the Interdisciplinary Doctoral Committee techniques.
+898 PRELIMINARY RESEARCH 1-15 credits Prerequisite: approval of dissertation director.
+Preliminary investigations prior to the submission of a dissertation proposal to the Interdisciplinary Doctoral Committee.